 Admitted students will receive a letter informing them of acceptance and requesting that a \$200 seat deposit be submitted to ASL within a specified time.
-A second seat deposit of \$300 is due June 1.
-The seat deposit is credited toward the Fall Semester tuition and/or fees.
+A second seat deposit of \$300 is due June 1 for Fall entering students.
+The seat deposit is credited toward the applicant's first semester tuition and/or fees.
 Admitted applicants who are awarded full-tuition scholarships are still required to submit seat deposits to reserve a seat in the incoming first-year class.
-Because an accepted student is not guaranteed a place in the Fall entering class until the student's seat deposit has been received and accepted by ASL, students who have been accepted for admission should submit their seat deposits as soon as possible.
+Because an accepted student is not guaranteed a place in the entering class until the student's seat deposit has been received and accepted by ASL, students who have been accepted for admission should submit their seat deposits as soon as possible.
 Seat deposits are not refundable.